 The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 The “Request for Proposal” (RFP) process is broken.
 For the last decade, the industry solution has been simple: build a bigger library.
-Companies spent millions on software that acted as a glorified digital filing cabinet—storing thousands of old answers that you had to manually search, check, and copy-paste.
+Companies spent millions on software that acted as a glorified digital filing cabinet — storing thousands of old answers that you had to manually search, check, and copy-paste.

-But as we approach 2026, the problem isn’t storage; it’s execution.
+But in 2026, the problem isn’t storage; it’s execution.

 A new generation of RFP response automation is emerging.
 It doesn’t just “chat” with you; it works for you.
 This is the shift from Generative AI (writing text) to Agentic AI (executing workflows).